RutledgePaulV/piped/readme.md

    ; your consumer-fn. intended for parsing the message body into data :transform-fn         identity

+   ; *optional* - defaults to (constantly 0)
+   ; a pure function to determine based off of a message how long ; (in seconds) it should remain invisible to queue consumers after ; being nacked.
+   :backoff-fn

    ; *optional* - defaults to {}
    ; configuration passed to the aws-api client in case you need to customize ; things like the credentials provider